XomecStar/ArduinoProjects/Mini Weather Station/ReadME.md

 You will need a few things:
 - Arduino Uno
 - Sensor Kit
-- Baseplate (comes with the senor kit)
+- Baseplate (comes with the sensor kit)

 ##### **ATTENTION** If You dont have the sensor kit you will need the following:
 - LED